PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. method:: Server:isUp() -> bool

-    Returns the up status of the server
+    Returns the up status of the server.
+    Result is based on the administrative status of the server (as set by either :meth:`Server:setDown` or :meth:`Server:setUp`).
+    If no administrative status is set, result is based on :attr:`Server.upStatus`

     :returns: true when the server is up, false otherwise